 Sales playbooks are invaluable resources, not last-ditch ones when you’re about to lose a customer or at contract renewal time.
 Stories matter in sales, and your teams need to be able to tell the right one in any given circumstance.
 Don’t send your sales soldiers into battle with no weapons.

-If your playbook needs updating or if you need to start from scratch, make sure to include these pieces in your playbook.
+If your sales playbook needs updating or if you need to start from scratch, make sure to include these pieces.

 The 40k Foot View: